Memeplexx/olik/docs/docs/2_writing_state.md

 ---

 ### Performing **many writes** at once
-Avoid unnecessary render cycles by performing many updates at once.
+Avoid unnecessary render cycles by using the `transact()` function.
 ```ts
 import { transact } from /* whichever version of olik you've installed */